Irandoust/retail-product-catalog-backend/README.md

 - **`COMMON_RATE_LIMIT_MAX_REQUESTS`**: Maximum number of requests allowed within the specified time window (default is `100`).
 - **`COMMON_RATE_LIMIT_WINDOW_MS`**: Time window for rate limiting in milliseconds (default is `60000`, or 1 minute).

 Rate limiting is implemented using the `express-rate-limit` package.
 This helps to prevent abuse by limiting the number of requests a client can make within a specific timeframe.

-In the future, if an API gateway is introduced in front of the application, rate limiting can be offloaded and handled at the gateway level, allowing this implementation to be removed from the application itself.
+In the future, if an API gateway is introduced in front of the application, rate limiting can be offloaded and handled at the gateway level.
+In this case, the in-app rate limiting middleware can be removed to avoid double enforcement and potential conflicts.

 ---